zonneplan/KiBot/docs/source/configuration/sup_filters.rst

          yes = overwrite existing value, no = don't touch, soft = copy if not defined.

 -  **var_rename**: (**Variant Renamer**)
-   This filter implements the VARIANT:FIELD=VALUE renamer to get FIELD=VALUE when VARIANT is in use.
+   This filter implements the VARIANT:FIELD=VALUE renamer to get FIELD=VALUE when VARIANT is in use. |br|
+   As an example: a field named *V1:MPN* with value *1N4001* will change the field *MPN* to be *1N4001* when the variant in use is *V1*. |br|
+   Note that this mechanism can be used to change a footprint, i.e. *VARIANT:Footprint* assigned with *Diode_SMD:D_0805_2012Metric* will change the footprint when *VARIANT* is in use.
+Of course the footprints should be similar, or your PCB will become invalid.

    -  Valid keys: